 Michael Sandy is a geologist with 40 years' experience in the resources industry - mostly focused on oil and gas.
-Michael had a varied early career with roles in minerals field exploration, minerals research at CSIRO and minerals and energy with the PNG Government.
-In the early 1990s he was Technical Manager of Oil Search Limited (based in Port Moresby, just prior to production from the Kutubu fields).
+Michael had a varied early career with roles in minerals exploration and research and a role with the PNG Government based in Port Moresby.
+In the early 1990s he was Technical Manager of Oil Search Limited also based in Port Moresby.
 Michael was involved in establishing Novus Petroleum Ltd and preparing that company for its \$186m IPO in April 1995.
-Over 10 years, he held various senior management roles with Novus including manager of assets in Australia (including offshore WA, Cooper Basin), Indonesia, Oman, Iran, Qatar, Pakistan, Egypt, Thailand, Laos, the Philippines and the USA (as President of Novus USA, based in Houston in 2003).
-He was also Business Development Manager and involved in numerous acquisitions and divestments to a total value of over \$500 million.
-Finally, he co-managed the Novus Petroleum takeover defence effort in 2004 when the company was taken over by Medco Energi.
+Over 10 years, he held various senior management roles with Novus including manager of assets in Australia, Asia, the Middle East and the USA and as Business Development Manager was involved in numerous acquisitions and divestments.
+He co-managed the defence effort in 2004 when Novus was taken over by Medco Energi.